-Built in 1999, by Dakota Creek Industries of Anacortes, Washington (hull #34) as the Tan'erliq for Crowley Marine Services of Jacksonville, Florida.
+Built in 1999, by Dakota Creek Industries of Anacortes, Washington (hull #34) as the Tan'erliq for Crowley Marine Services Incorporated of San Francisco, California.

-She was the first of two 153(ft), 10,192 horsepower enhanced tractor tugs specially designed and developed for Crowley for service under a contract with Alyeska Pipeline Service Company for tanker escort operations in Valdez Harbor and Prince William Sound, Alaska.
+A 153(ft), 10,192 horsepower, enhanced tractor tugs.
+Specially designed, and developed for Crowley Marine Service Incorporated.
+For service under a contract with the Alyeska Pipeline Service Company.
+For tanker escort operations, in Valdez Harbor, and Prince William Sound in Alaska.

-She is outfitted for tanker escort services, ship handling, firefighting, and emergency and spill response in Alaskan waters.
-Design features include a hydrofoil-shaped skeg, welded steel construction, transverse framing, wing tanks, and ice belting.
+The tug outfitted for tanker escort services, ship handling, firefighting, as well as, emergency, and spill response in Alaskan waters.
+The design includes a hydrofoil shaped skeg, welded steel construction, transverse framing, wing tanks, and ice belting.